Kosovo Visitor Guide and Photo Gallery

 While visiting, we met many Kosovo citizens (Kosovars) eager to talk about their rich history.
 As a young nation with recent conflicts, many locals you will meet have personally experienced the battles this country has endured to achieve its independence.

 After years of an ugly and brutal war, Kosovo finally gained independence in February 2008.
 As Serbia is on Kosovo’s north border, that region of Kosovo is still contested, with Serbia refusing to acknowledge Kosovo and continuing to lay claim to the country.
-This often leads to Serbia-Kosovo border skirmishes, resulting in the warnings to avoid north Kosovo if possible.
+This often leads to Serbia-Kosovo border skirmishes, resulting in warnings to avoid north Kosovo if possible.

 As of 2020, Kosovo is only partially recognized as an independent state by 97 out of the 193 United Nations member states.
 The border neighbors of Albania, North Macedonia, and Montenegro have no issues with an independent Kosovo.
 In total, 112 UN member states have recognized Kosovo at some point, of which 15 later withdrew their recognition.
-Some countries unwilling to accept their sovereignty include their border neighbors, Bosnia & Herzegovina and Serbia, as well as the larger nations of India and Russia.
+Some countries unwilling to accept their sovereignty include their border neighbors, Bosnia & Herzegovina and Serbia, and the larger nations of India and Russia.

 Many Kosovars can speak and understand basic English, so communication was not an issue at restaurants, stores, or hotels.
 The people of Kosovo are strongly motivated to find their place in the world.
 They are expanding tourism and preparing their country to become global citizens.